Road Runner Rollercoaster: History

-On 30 June 1996, Roadrunner Achterbahn opened with Warner Bros.
+On 30 June 1996, Roadrunner Achterbahn (Road Runner Roller Coaster) opened with Warner Bros.
 Movie World in Germany.
 It was one of the many attractions in the Looney Tunes Land section of the park.
 Zeitgeist Design and Production's Ryan Harmon served as the Director of Show Development for Warner Bros.
 International Recreation Enterprises, where he conceived, wrote and managed the design team for Warner Bros.
 Movie World in Germany's worth of rides, shows and attractions, including Roadrunner Achterbahn.
-Botticelli's - Atelier der angewandten Malerei and Sanderson Group were responsible for designing the theming for Roadrunner Achterbahn.
+The ride's theming was designed by Botticelli's - Atelier der angewandten Malerei and Sanderson Group.
 Alan Griffith Architect was also involved in the ride's development.

 The Road Runner Roller Coaster opened at Warner Bros.
 Movie World on 26 December 2000.
 The ride was modelled after Roadrunner Achterbahn, and its opening forced the relocation of the Looney Tunes Musical Revue to a location in Main Street near the Movie Magic Special Effects Show.
 The ride cost AU$1.69 million.

 On 3 April 2004, Warner Bros.
 Movie World in Germany was acquired by StarParks.
 This acquisition resulted in various Warner Bros. licensed properties being removed from the park including DC Comics and Looney Tunes.
 Roadrunner Achterbahn closed on 31 October 2004 along with Warner Bros.
 Movie World in Germany.
 On 19 March 2005, Movie Park Germany opened with Roadrunner Achterbahn being rethemed to Rocket Rider Rollercoaster.

+On 28 May 2009, Correcaminos Bip, Bip (Road Runner Beep, Beep) opened to the general public at Parque Warner Madrid after its grand opening on 16 May 2009.